shahadat003/rn-animated-components/README.md

 ## ✨ Features

-- 🏗 Built for **Expo** — no native config needed
 - 🧠 Powered by **Skia**, **Reanimated**, and **Gesture Handler**
-- 🎨 Modern UI patterns
 - 📦 Self-contained components — use only what you need
 - 📱 Comes with a **demo app** to preview all components live